 Visit one of the top choice Buddhist monasteries of Bhutan, Punakha Dzong.
 Tucked at the junction of two major rivers of Bhutan, Pho Chhu and Mo Chhu, the Punakha Dzong is the administrative as well as the religious center of the valley.
 The Punakha Dzong is the ideal place for overlooking the enthralling Punakha valley, dramatic mountain views, and Bhutanese craftsmanship all at the same time.

 On the way back to Paro, stop at the Dochula Pass to visit the 108 Memorial Chortens constructed in loving memory of the valiant Bhutanese soldiers.
 Immerse in the holy vibes of Druk Wangyal Lhakhang carpeted by red Rhododendron gardens.
 Arrive in Paro and enjoy authentic Bhutanese cuisine.

-See for yourself the surreal beauty of the ‘Fortress of the Heap of Jewels’, Paro Dzong.
-Built in 1645, the dzong serves as the monastic home to the Bhutanese monks and major tourist hubs.
+See for yourself the surreal beauty of the ‘Fortress of the Heap of Jewels,’ Paro Dzong.
+Built-in 1645, the dzong serves as the monastic home to the Bhutanese monks and major tourist hubs.
 Visit another remarkable Himalayan Buddhist temple built back in the seventh century, Kichu Lhakhang.
-Regarded as one of the most majestic sites of worship in Bhutan, the temple surely swirls you up in its soulful world.
+Regarded as one of Bhutan's most majestic worship sites, the temple surely swirls you up in its soulful world.